truemagic-coder/bobafett/README.md

 ### Config
 - rename `config.bak` to `config.json`
-- add the proper keys - AWS_TOKEN is optional
+- add the proper keys - AWS_SECRET_TOKEN is optional

 ### Run
 - `gin` in the project folder